 Shamrock motifs in general are found nearly everywhere in Ireland, including building architecture, pottery, linens, and crystal.
 It’s become a tradition for Ireland to present the President of the United States with a special Waterford crystal shamrock bowl filled with fresh shamrocks on St. Patrick’s Day.

-You’ve got a 1 in 5,000 chance of finding a four-leaf clover.
+You Have a 1 in 5,000 Chance of Finding a Four-Leaf Clover

 While shamrocks themselves are considered lucky, the rare four-leaf clover is even luckier.
 This variant of the traditional shamrock may be due to environmental or genetic causes, but whatever the case, their relative rarity makes them prized.
 The four-leaf clover has itself become a symbol for organizations like 4-H, and it was celebrated in the popular 1927 song, I’m Looking Over a Four-Leaf Clover.